-Victims of sexual assault, domestic violence, dating violence and/or stalking who do not wish to report the crime to law enforcement officials, Office of Community Standards, Director & Title IX Coordinator, or Human Resources are still encouraged to get help and support.
-Please see the Sexual assault, domestic violence, dating violence, and/or stalking chapter in this report for more information.
+Victims of sexual assault, domestic violence, dating violence and/or stalking who do not wish to report the crime to law enforcement officials, Office of Community Standards, Civil Rights & Equity Office,, or Human Resources are still encouraged to get help and support.
+Please see the sexual assault, domestic violence, dating violence, and stalking chapter in this report for more information.